JavaScript is required

 2. the approving officer(s)

-3. a summary of the records destroyed (e.g. 2024 daily photos of child activity at XYZ Centre).
+3. a summary of the records destroyed (e.g. '2024 daily photos of child activity at XYZ Centre').

-Early Learning Victoria will remind all centres each year between December to January to review images and videos of children and to prepare destruction listings to send to RMS.
-This coordinated process helps RMS bundle requests and consult with Legal and FOI teams efficiently.
+Early Learning Victoria will remind all centres each year between December to January to review images and videos of children and to prepare 'destruction listings' to send to RMS.
+This coordinated process helps RMS bundle requests and consult with legal and FOI teams efficiently.
 RMS are available to assist with every step of the process.

 Preservation for investigations

-If Early Learning Victoria learns of an actual or expected or potential investigation, FOI, complaint, insurance claim, or legal proceeding, Early Learning Victoria must suspend destruction of potentially relevant images or recordings immediately and the nominated supervisor must alert RMS, who will issue a preservation notice and consult Legal and FOI as required.
-Preserved records must be retained until the hold is lifted in writing by RMS.
-This clause overrides routine end-of-year deletion.
+If Early Learning Victoria learns of an actual, expected or potential investigation, FOI request, complaint, insurance claim, or legal proceeding, it must suspend destroying potentially relevant images or recordings immediately.
+The nominated supervisor must alert RMS, which will issue a preservation notice and consult legal and FOI officers as required.

 3.1 Responsibilities of families

-Families are responsible for:
+Families are also responsible for:

 3.2 Responsibilities of staff